linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 3/Week 3 Financial Risk Analysis.md

 	- Only three major rating agencies
 	- Ratings are often required for regulatory purposes (by "Nationally Recognized Statistical Rating Organization" or NRSRO)
 - Downgrades can become self-fulfilling prophecy
-- Dodd-Frank eliminates reference to ratings for capital requirements
+- [[Note on The Dodd-Frank Act and Its Impact|Dodd-Frank]] eliminates reference to ratings for capital requirements
 	- Prediction models do not have this constraint
 	- "Stability" of ratings is viewed as desirable